 Furthermore, we allow varieties in different regions to operate differently, as supported by the data.
 For example, where plentiful data supports a higher optimal growing temperature for Robusta, the model should represent this.
 If very little data is available, the predicted response should by default conform to an average for that region and variety.
 Finally, we want to incorporate higher resolution data where it is available.
-The municipality data in Brazil informs the same common parameters as the Brazil-specific country-level yield data.
+The municipality data in Brazil informs the same common coefficients as the Brazil-specific country-level yield data.

-Figure 5.10: Pooled model growing degree-day plot.
+Figure A.8: Pooled model growing degree-day plot.

 We have developed a technique for allowing this kind of data-driven multiple levels of aggregation and degrees of generalization, based on Bayesian Hierarchical Modeling (Gelman et al., 2014) and Inversion Theory (Menke, 2012).
 Under this technique, each country and sub-country region has its own parameters, but the parameters are further modeled as being related to each other.
-The hierarchical model is a direct extension of the statistical production model, which can be thought of as many different production models combined together.